-We have focused in this paper on the "fair and reasonable" component of FRAND, because the meaning of "fair and reasonable" has attracted far more controversy than the meaning of "non-discriminatory".
-But important questions remain in this area as well.
-Most significantly, one may ask whether the "ND" in FRAND really adds any obligation as a practical matter, or whether it is instead a platitude that imposes no obligations over and above what the competition law of most jurisdictions - such as the Robinson Patman Act in the United States or Article 102(c) of the Treaty on the Functioning of the European Union - would require in any case.
-Or, conversely, one may ask whether the "ND" imposes the same sort of obligations that are created by the type of "Most Favoured Licensee" (MFL) clause that parties commonly include in licenses by agreement.
+as a practical matter, or whether it is instead a platitude that imposes no obligations over and above what the competition law of most jurisdictions - such as the Robinson Patman Act in the United States or Article 102(c) of the Treaty on the Functioning of the European Union - would require in any case.
+Or, conversely, one may ask whether the 'ND' imposes the same sort of obligations that are created by the type of 'Most Favored Licensee' (MFL) clause that parties commonly include in licenses by agreement.

-Perhaps because it has not been at the centre of much controversy, we have found far less documentary history in the ETSI archives relating to the meaning "non-discriminatory" than exists with regard to the meaning of "fair and reasonable", but there is enough to offer a few observations about the "intent of the parties" with respect to "non-discriminatory" in the ETSI context.
+Perhaps because it has not been at the center of much controversy, we have found far less documentary history in the ETSI archives relating to the meaning 'non-discriminatory' than exists with regard to the meaning of 'fair and reasonable', but there is enough to offer a few observations about the 'intent of the parties' with respect to 'non-discriminatory' in the ETSI context.

-A. The ETSI IPR Policy Was In Significant Part Designed to be "Non-Discriminatory" as to Nationality and Membership-Based Discrimination
+A. The ETSI IPR Policy Was In Significant Part Designed to be 'Non-Discriminatory' as to Nationality and Membership-Based Discrimination.